 Raw oysters are safe to eat and quite delicious.
 They are served often on beer trays, over a pile of ice or with rock salt.
 Accompany them with lemon, cocktail sauce, horseradish or a cracker!
 There are several noteworthy establishments for raw oysters in New Orleans.
 Watch the bartender shuck ‘em while you slurp ‘em.

 Pascal Manale’s is a local’s choice for oysters and socializing.
-Cooter Brown's is the spot for raw oysters and sports, while Casamento's is an old school spot that has been serving the seafood delicacy since 1919 (Casamento’s remains cash only).
+Cooter Brown's is the spot for raw oysters and sports, while Casamento's is an old school spot that has been serving the seafood delicacy since 1919 (Casamento’s remains cash only and is only open during oyster season).
 Bourbon House offers a great oyster bar that is more upscale.
 Here, you can pair your appetizer with caviar or champagne.
 Perhaps the most famous oyster bar in the city is Acme.
-It’s always buzzing, especially late-night.
 Try one of their oyster shooters as well!
-Felix’s, close-by, is great before a night out if you can beat the crowds.
+Felix’s, close-by, is another great spot for raw oysters in New Orleans.

 Restaurants frequently offer oyster specials and unique twists on traditional recipes.
 Be sure to try the chef’s creative specials.
 Some of the most renowned dishes can be found below.

 Butter is the key ingredient for this oyster dish.
 Drago’s, located in the Hilton Riverside Hotel, created the dish, which has taken off around the city.
 Butter, cheese, garlic and herbs are combined to season the oysters, which are grilled on the half-shell.
 The sauce is great for dipping french bread as well.